 - In 2003, Great Expectations came in 17th place in a search by the BBC for the nation’s best-loved novel, the highest Dickens novel in a compilation of the top 200 works.
 Also in the poll was David Copperfield (34), A Christmas Carol (47), A Tale Of Two Cities (63), Bleak House (79), The Pickwick Papers (106) and Oliver Twist (182).

 - In 2008, Great Expectations came 10th place in a search by the Telegraph for the top 100 books, the highest Dickens novel in the list and ahead of five other Dickens works that made the list; Bleak House (23), David Copperfield (32), A Tale Of Two Cities (57), Oliver Twist (71) and A Christmas Carol (81).

+Great Expectations has been filmed for the cinema or television numerous times dating back to a 1917 silent film, starring Jack Pickford.
 Arguably the most celebrated adaptation is a 1946 version directed by David Lean, and winner of two academy awards.
 It starred John Mills as Pip, Bernard Miles as Joe, Alec Guinness as Herbert, Jean Simmons as Young Estella and Valerie Hobson as the adult Estella.
-In 1999 the film came fifth in a poll of the top 100 British films by the British Film Institute.
+In 1999, the film came fifth in a poll of the top 100 British films by the British Film Institute.

 Discover our fully referenced archive of over sixty Great Expectations quotations.
 Read more about the context in which a quotation was written, explore profiles of characters that say them, and have the chance to rate each.

 You can read all of Great Expectations on our website, discover the main characters, read leading quotations or follow locations used in the novel in our Great Expectations Trail.
 If you want the web address of particular Great Expectations pages or chapters for reference or academic purposes you can use our study links page.